X1 Talks: Comcast Launches Industry's First Voice Guided TV Interface

 About 19 million U.S. households have at least one member with a disability and according to the U.S. Census, there are 8.1 million people with a visual disability.
 In 2012, Comcast hired Tom Wlodkowski as Vice President of Audience to focus on the usability of the company’s products and services by people with disabilities.

-"Television is universally loved, and we want everyone to be able to enjoy it," Brian Roberts, Chairman and CEO, Comcast "The talking guide feature will enable all of our customers to experience the X1 platform in a new way, and give our blind and visually impaired customers the freedom to independently explore and navigate thousands of shows and movies.
+"Television is universally loved, and we want everyone to be able to enjoy it," said Brian Roberts, Chairman and CEO, Comcast.
+"The talking guide feature will enable all of our customers to experience the X1 platform in a new way, and give our blind and visually impaired customers the freedom to independently explore and navigate thousands of shows and movies.
 We’re just scratching the surface of what’s possible in the accessibility space and we are thrilled to have Tom and his team leading the charge."

 The talking guide "speaks" what’s on the screen as the viewer navigates the "Guide," "Saved," "On Demand," and "Settings" sections of X1 and includes details like individual program descriptions and ratings from Common Sense Media and Rotten Tomatoes that help viewers decide what to watch.
 Future versions of the feature will include functionality within the "Search" section of X1 and additional personalization settings like rate of speech.